techmania-team/techmania-docs/English/Rulesets.md

 Each Rainbow MAX or MAX increases Fever by `(Fever coefficient) / (number of notes)`.
 A full Fever bar corresponds to 1.
 The value of Fever coefficient depends on the `constantFeverCoefficient` parameter, which again can be `true` or `false`:

 * If `constantFeverCoefficient` is `true`, Fever coefficient is 8.
 This means a Perfect Play will fill up the Fever bar 8 times, regardless of track length.
-Please be aware that this may make Fever too easy to accumulate on shorter tracks, and too difficult on longer tracks.
 * If `constantFeverCoefficient` is `false`, Fever coefficient is `(track length in seconds) / 12.5`.
 This means a Perfect Play will fill up the Fever bar roughly every 12.5 seconds.

 A MISS will decrease the current Fever by 25%; a BREAK by 50%.